• Email

 Mexican Street Corn Grilled Polenta Bites

 These Mexican street corn grilled polenta bites are a riff on those tacos.
-Only they can be eaten in one bite – all the more perfect for your summer cookout.
-Plus, I teamed up with Pacific Foods to use their new organic polenta line, making this appetizer come together in a jiffy.
+Only they can be eaten in one bite - great for your summer cookout.
 Cute factor + easy prep?
 Win-win.

 Having eaten enough at the festival to hibernate for a month, we went straight to a Sufjan Stevens concert without dinner.
 Have you been to a Sufjan Stevens concert?
 It's like 2 parts concert, 1 part comedy show, 1 part weird acid trip, and 5 parts weed.
 The funky skunk smell was so pervasive that it stopped phasing us (aka we stopped snickering about it) 15 minutes in - and it was indoors at the Fox Theatre!